 Doodle Drawings

-Develop your doodle drawings technique by trying out this exercise called "Close Your Eyes And Create".
+Here's an opportunity to develop a smart doodle drawings technique with an exercise called "Close Your Eyes And Create".

 Here's what you need to do: